Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-Drawing distinctions based on complexity characterizations can guide the search for practically relevant restrictions to the problems.
-In addition, non-elementary problems are much more pervasive now than in the 70's, and they are also considered for practical applications, motivating the implementation of tools, e.g.\ MONA for \textsf{WS1S}~\citep{mona}.
+Drawing distinctions based on complexity characterisations can guide the search for practically relevant restrictions to the problems.
+In addition, non elementary problems are much more pervasive now than in the 70's, and they are also considered for practical applications, motivating the implementation of tools, e.g.\ MONA for \pbfont{WS1S}~\citep{mona}.
 It is therefore high time for the definition of hierarchies suited for their classification.